simplex-chat/simplex-chat/simplex-messaging.md

 ### Command authentication

-SMP servers must authenticate all transmissions (excluding `ping` and `send` commands sent with empty signatures) by verifying the provided signatures.
-Command signature should be generated applying RSA-PSS algorithm applied to the `signed` block of the transmission using the key associated with the queue ID (sender's or recipient's, depending on which queue ID is used).
+SMP servers must authenticate all transmissions (excluding `ping` and `send` commands) by verifying the provided signatures.
+Command signature should be generated by applying RSA-PSS algorithm to the `signed` block of the transmission using the key associated with the queue ID (sender's or recipient's, depending on which queue ID is used).

 ### Keep-alive command

-To keep the transport connection alive (and to generate noise traffic) the clients should use `ping` command to which the server responds with `pong` response.
+To keep the transport connection alive and to generate noise traffic the clients should use `ping` command to which the server responds with `pong` response.
 This command should be sent unsigned and without queue ID.

 ```abnf
 ping = %s"PING"
 pong = %s"PONG"
 ```

-To consider: moving this to the transport protocol.

 ### Recipient commands